aosabook/500lines/modeller/chapter.md

 ### Rendering the Scene: Viewer
 With a basic understanding of OpenGL, we examine how to render the `Scene` to the screen.
 The `Viewer` class created the gui window and handles initializing OpenGL.
+The function `init_interface` creates the window that the modeller will be rendered into and specifices the function to be called when the scene needs to rendered.
+The `init_opengl` function sets up the OpenGL state needed for the project.
+It sets the matrices, enables backface culling, and registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
+The `init_scene` function creates the `Scene` objects and places some initial nodes to get the user started.
+Finally, `init_interaction` registers callbacks for user interaction, as we'll discuss later.

 ```
 class Viewer(object):